ujamjar/hardcaml-incrementally/README.md

 read and written during a simulation cycle.

-Given a new set of circuit inputs and the current simulation state the combinatorial logic is update to generate the next simulation state and and circuit outputs.
+Given a new set of circuit inputs and the current simulation state the combinatorial logic is updated to generate the next simulation state and circuit outputs.
 Incremental is used to perform the combinatorial update.

 # Simulation cycle